(144897) 2004 UX10

-' (provisional designation ') is a Kuiper-belt object.
+' is a Kuiper-belt object.
 It has a diameter of about 360 km and was discovered by Andrew Becker, Andrew Puckett and Jeremy Kubica on 20 October 2004 at Apache Point Observatory in Sunspot, New Mexico.
 The object is classified as a cubewano.
 It is near a 2:3 resonance with Neptune.

 Orbit and rotation

 Based on an integration of its motion over 10 million years, has been classified as a classical Kuiper belt object (cubewano).
 The object is currently at 39 AU from the Sun.

 The rotational period of is 7.58 hours.

 Physical properties

 The size of was measured by the Herschel Space Telescope to be 361±124 km.
 The mass of the object is currently unknown but should be greater than about 3×10^19 kg.

 has a moderately red slope in the visible spectral range.
 Its visible spectrum does not show any features, although there is a small departure from the linearity near 0.8 μm.